 Entitlement holders can apply to the VCGLR to amend the geographic area or venue conditions relevant to their entitlement.

-To request an amendment to an entitlement, the entitlement holder must complete the application form, Gaming machine entitlements - amendment of a geographic area/venue condition (PDF, 305KB).
+To request an amendment to an entitlement, the entitlement holder must complete the Gaming machine entitlements - amendment of a geographic area/venue condition (PDF, 245.56 KB) application form.

 Venue operators can apply to the VCGLR to transfer ownership of entitlements via the VCGLR online services portal.